KDE/digikam-doc/color_management/camera_profiles.rst

 Libraw which digiKam uses to convert RAW files to image files doesn't add an S-curve to your image tonality.
 Libraw gives you the lights and darks that are actually recorded by the camera sensor.
 Libraw is one of only a handful of RAW developers that actually gives you the *scene-referred* tonality.
 And the Libraw scene-referred image is flat-looking, because the camera sensor records light linearly, whereas our eyes are constantly interacting with our brain to accommodate dim and bright areas in a scene, meaning our brain to some extent *applies an S-curve* to the scene to enable us to better focus in on the areas of particular interest as we look around.

 The embedded Jpeg preview looks so much nicer than Libraw's output.
 What is the value in scene-referred tonality?
 When you take a picture, presumably you have an idea of what you want the final image to look like.
-It is much easier to achieve that final image if you don't have to "undo" stuff that has already been done to your image.
+It is much easier to achieve that final image if you don't have to *undo* stuff that has already been done to your image.
 Once Canon (or Nikon, or Sony, etc.) has applied their proprietary S-curves and shadow-denoising, sharpening, etc. to your image, then your shadows, highlights, edge detail, etc. are already squashed, clipped, chopped, and otherwise altered and mangled.
 You've thrown information away and you cannot get it back.
 Especially in the shadows, even with 16-bit images (actually, 12- or 14-bits, depending on the camera, but it's encoded as 16-bits for the computer's convenience), there just isn't that much information to begin with.

 .. figure:: images/cm_raw_import_post.webp
     :alt: